• Skip to main content

 • Halloween bark: Use any type of chocolate and decorate with orange and black sprinkles and candy eyes.
 A little bit of fun for the little ones.

-• Pretzel bark: Chocolate and pretzels are delicious, am I right?!
-Well, you can make your own chocolate bark version.
-Melt the chocolate and top with chopped pretzel pieces and toffee pieces for an extra flavour pop.
-(Am I the only that loves dipping chocolate-covered pretzels in salted caramel sauce?
-Hope not!!)
+• Pretzel bark: Melt the chocolate and top with chopped pretzel pieces and toffee pieces for an extra flavour pop.

-2. Don’t let the water come into contact with the chocolate when melting otherwise, it will seal.
+2. Don’t let the water come into contact with the chocolate when melting otherwise, it will seize up.

 3. Spread chocolate thinly and work quickly to add toppings before the chocolate sets.

-4. Don't refrigerate the chocolate as it will form condensation
+4. Don't refrigerate your white chocolate bark as it'll form condensation.

 What if I don't have a candy/sugar thermometer?